Skip to primary navigation Skip to content Skip to footer

 Isle of Lewis – Photo: VisitScotland

 In less than three hours, the ferry from Ullapool will take you through the Minch, the stretch of water that divides the Outer Hebrides from the mainland, to reach Stornoway, the main town on the islands of Lewis & Harris.
-This archipelago is a place of rare beauty, where you’ll find beaches that equal Caraibic postcard landscapes in beauty.
-But bear in mind, the temperatures won’t be as warm, so plan well on cosy layers and windproof jackets rather than a swimsuit, unless you are brave enough.
+This archipelago is a place of rare beauty, where you’ll find beaches that equal Caribbean postcard landscapes in beauty.
+However, bear in mind that the temperatures won’t be as warm, so plan on cosy layers and windproof jackets rather than a swimsuit, unless you are brave enough.

-Being rather remote, these islands haven’t been on the whisky tourist radar for a while, however, several new exciting distilleries are reigniting the passion for the water of life in the area.
+Being relatively remote, these islands haven’t been on the whisky tourist radar for a while; however, several new exciting distilleries are reigniting the passion for the water of life in the area.

 One of them is Abhainn Dearg Distillery, on the west coast.
-This is the first distillery on the island since 1840 when the old Stornoway distillery was closed down.
-This is a properly tiny distillery and although it somewhat lacks the elegance of some of the newest, cutting-edge design distilleries, it is worth a visit to discover their ways of whisky and have a walk around the beautiful and remote surrounding area.
+This is the first distillery on the Island since 1840, when the old Stornoway distillery was closed down.
+This is a properly tiny distillery, and although it somewhat lacks the elegance of some of the newest, cutting-edge design distilleries, it is worth a visit to discover their whisky-making methods and take a walk around the beautiful and remote surrounding area.

 Heading down to the Isle of Harris, you could seize the opportunity to get a bargain on some local products such as Harris Tweed.